hamzaayman216/Distributed-Project/README.md

 This game utilizes various technologies and concepts, like Sockets Programming to establish communication between the game server and connected clients.
 Sockets allow for real-time data transmission over the network.
 Also Threading is employed to handle multiple client connections concurrently.
 Each client is assigned a separate thread, allowing for simultaneous gameplay and communication.</br>

-we have two python files:
+We have two python files:

 <ol>
   <li> The <b> server.py </b> file contains the server-side implementation of the game.
 It uses sockets to establish connections with multiple clients and coordinate the gameplay.</li>